 Now here is the claim revised in light of the trial’s limitations: Two doses of Pfizer’s mRNA vaccine reduced by ninety-five percent the probability of becoming infected with the original SARS-CoV-2 and experiencing a number of FDA-specified symptoms, beginning twenty-eight days after the first dose and up to a median of two months after the second dose, in persons sixteen years of age or older and who had not already been infected with SARS-CoV-2 (prior to the trial) and “who had been without serologic or virologic evidence of SARS-CoV-2 infection up to 7 days after the second dose.”

 There is a world of difference between these two claims.
-The former amounts to deceptive sloganeering that glosses over the trial’s shortcomings.
-As such, it misrepresents the data, obscuring more than it illuminates.
-The latter is wordier and less punchy, but it comes closer to truthfully representing the data.
-It cuts Pfizer’s awesome statistic down to size by putting it in the context of the study design and its limitations.
+The initial claim amounts to deceptive sloganeering that glosses over the trial’s limitations.
+It thereby misrepresents the data, obscuring more than it illuminates.
+The revised claim is wordier and less punchy, but it comes closer to representing the data.
+It cuts Pfizer’s awesome statistic down to size by taking into account Pfizer’s study design and trial limitations.

-I should point out that Pfizer’s study design excluded people who had previously been infected and recovered from COVID-19.
+I should point out that the study design excluded people who had previously been infected and recovered from COVID-19.
 In other words, Pfizer did not study the effects of its drug on people who had already acquired some degree of natural immunity to SARS-CoV-2.
 Therefore, the happy conclusions Pfizer draws from the trial data (however questionable they may be) certainly do not apply to a large fraction of the population.
-It is reckless and unethical to push these shots on people for whom the drug is completely untested—or, for that matter, anyone else who prefers not to be an unpaid lab rat for Big Pharma.
+(Note: It is reckless and unethical to push experimental shots on people for whom the drug is completely untested—or, for that matter, anyone who prefers not to be an unpaid lab rat for Big Pharma.)

 Discussion: The Semi-Attached Figure

-Having come this far in exploring Pfizer’s sleight of hand, you can count yourself among the minority of people who notice the difference.
+Having come this far in exploring Pfizer’s trial limitations, you can now count yourself among the minority of people who notice the difference.

 What I find fascinating and at the same time stupefying is that when the real-world data on “breakthrough cases” crashed the party and made the deception impossible to maintain, the head of the CDC and the CEO of Pfizer both admitted that the mRNA vaccines can no longer stop infection, particularly infection by variants.
 Of course, anyone who read the NEJM article would have known already that Pfizer, in fact, failed to demonstrate that the mRNA shots stop infection in the first place.
 And yet, despite reality reasserting itself, we continue to be pressured, if not required by our employers, to get vaccinated and boosted, as if the CEO of Pfizer never admitted that the shots have failed to work as advertised.